-- 1 ½ pounds russet potatoes (about 3 medium), peeled and cut into 1-inch pieces
+- 1.5 pounds russet potatoes (about 3 medium) peeled and cut into 1-inch pieces

 - 2 large egg yolks

-- 2 medium carrots, peeled and cut crosswise 1/2 inch thick
+- 2 medium carrots peeled and cut into 1/2 inch thick slices

 - 1 tablespoon tomato paste